-Underserved communities - Defined by the Federal Government to refer to populations sharing a particular characteristic, including geographic communities that have been systematically denied a full opportunity to participate in aspects of economic, social and civic life.
+Underserved communities - As defined by the federal government, underserved communities are populations that share a particular characteristic, including geographic communities that have been systematically denied a full opportunity to participate in aspects of economic, social and civic life.
 These communities typically face higher levels of health inequity.
 Underserved communities include:

-- Members of racial and ethnic communities^{1,2}
+- Members of some racial and ethnic communities^{1,2}

-- People with disabilities^{1,2}
+- Persons with disabilities^{1,2}

 - Members of the lesbian, gay, bisexual, transgender and queer (LGBTQ+) community^{1,2}

 - Individuals with limited English proficiency2

 - Members of rural communities^{1,2}

 - Persons with low income and/or in persistent poverty^{1,2}

 - People who are immigrants2

 - People of advanced age2

 - People with limited digital literacy2

-- American Indian/Alaska Native populations1

 - Members of religious minorities1